 Recently, however, a large amount of research has been directed to the area of cellulosic ethanol.
 A process whereby the cellulose found in plant matter is broken down into sugar and subsequently converted to ethanol.

 In order to be used as fuel, the water found in ethanol must be removed.
 Water is removed through the distillation process.
 Due to the formation of a low-boiling water-ethanol azeotrope purity can only be taken to 95 – 96%.
 When used as a stand-alone fuel, the 4 – 5% water content is acceptable, but to be used as a gasoline additive, the ethanol must be further treated to remove all moisture.

 There are several different dehydration methods of removing the moisture from an azeotropic ethanol/water mix.

 - Azeotropic Distillation – Used in early production facilities, azeotropic distillation is a process whereby benzene or cyclohexane are added to the ethanol.
 This produces a vapor-liquid-liquid equilibrium.
 When distilled the pure ethanol can be extracted from the bottom column of this mixture.

 - Extractive Distillation – This early method of dehydration uses a ternary component which, when added to ethanol, increases its relative volatility.
 When distilled, this mixture produces ethanol on the column’s top stream.

-Denaturing is the process of adding a chemical to ethanol to render it unfit for human consumption.
-This allows companies using ethanol for fuel to bypass liquor and other alcoholic beverage taxes.
+Denaturing is the process of adding a chemical to the product to render it unfit for human consumption.
+This allows companies using it for fuel to bypass liquor and other alcoholic beverage taxes.